agda/agda-stdlib/notes/style-guide.md

   relations should be used over the `¬` symbol (e.g. `m+n≮n` should be used instead of `¬m+n<n`).

+#### Symbols for operators

+* The stdlib aims to use a consistent set of notations, governed by a consistent set of conventions, but sometimes, different Unicode/emacs-input-method symbols neverthless can be rendered by identical-*seeming* symbols, so this is an attempt to document these.

+* The typical binary operator in the `Algebra` hierarchy, inheriting from the root `Structure`/`Bundle` `isMagma`/`Magma`, is written as infix `∙`, obtained as `\.`, NOT as `\bu2`.
+Nevertheless, there is also a 'generic' operator, written as infix `·`, obtained as `\cdot`.
+Do NOT attempt to use related, but typographically indistinguishable, symbols.

+* Similarly, 'primed' names and symbols, used to standardise names apart, or to provide (more) simply-typed versions of dependently-typed operations, should be written using `\'`, NOT the unmarked `'` character.

+* Likewise, standard infix symbols for eg, divisibility on numeric datatypes/algebraic structure, should be written `\|`, NOT the unmarked `|` character.
+An exception to this is the *strict* ordering relation, written using `<`, NOT `\<` as might be expected.

+* Since v2.0, the `Algebra` hierarchy systematically introduces consistent symbolic notation for the negated versions of the usual binary predicates for equality, ordering etc. These are obtained from the corresponding input sequence by adding `n` to the symbol name, so that `≤`, obtained as `\le`, becomes `≰` obtained as `\len`, etc.

+* Correspondingly, the flipped symbols (and their negations) for the converse relations are systematically introduced, eg `≥` as `\ge` and `≱` as `\gen`.

+* Any exceptions to these conventions should be flagged on the GitHub `agda-stdlib` issue tracker in the usual way.

 #### Functions and relations over specific datatypes

 * When defining a new relation `P` over a datatype `X` in a `Data.X.Relation` module,